 This is required for new (new meaning less than three years old) freehold commercial property, which makes it more difficult for people to cut ‘deals’ when offloading property.
 VAT is owed because of the negative impact on the UK housing market, as it’d favour those with lots of holdings.

-A bridging loan can provide a top-up in funds for this VAT before it is reclaimed.
+Bridging loans, such as those provided by Tiger Financial, can provide a top-up in funds for this VAT before it is reclaimed.
 There are specialist VAT bridgers, in fact, which are designed around this requirement alone.

 They Are Fast and Short-Term